michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0113.md

 - n: lack of ornamentation
 - n: freedom from difficulty or hardship or effort
 ### Family
+- simplicity: simplicities+
+- oversimplification: oversimplifications
-simplicity: simplicities+;oversimplification: oversimplifications;oversimplify: oversimplification, oversimplified, oversimplifies, oversimplifying;simple: simmpleness, simpleness, simpler, simples, simplest, simplicity, simplify, simplism, simplistic, simply;simplification: simplifications;simplify: oversimplify, simplification, simplified, simplifies, simplifying;simplism: simplisms;simplistic: simplistically
+- oversimplify: oversimplification, oversimplified, oversimplifies, oversimplifying
+- simple: simmpleness, simpleness, simpler, simples, simplest, simplicity, simplify, simplism, simplistic, simply
+- simplification: simplifications
+- simplify: oversimplify, simplification, simplified, simplifies, simplifying
+- simplism: simplisms
+- simplistic: simplistically
 ### Examples
 - Think Airbnb for cars, with selection, simplicity and lower prices.
 - It’s an album about heroes and desires, passion and vision, simplicity and transcendence, all of them still very much a part of her music.